-NRES requires graduate students to enroll in NRES 500 Graduate Seminar each semester, with the exception of the semester in which they take NRES 594 (which requires seminar attendance).
+NRES requires graduate students to enroll in NRES 500 Graduate Seminar each semester (M.S. students in the thesis option are exempt for one semester, generally the semester in which they defend the thesis.
 Students have the option of enrolling for 0 or 1 hour, which does count toward full-time enrollment.
-No more than 2 hours of NRES 500 can be counted toward the degree.
 Because this requirement is an effort to enhance the professional development of graduate students by exposing them to academic research and methods outside of their immediate experience and creating an important networking opportunity within the department, exceptions to this requirement will very rarely be granted.
-Any student wanting to request an exception to this requirement must e-mail a justification for the request to nres-ssc@illinois.edu.
+Any student wanting to request an exception to this requirement (by enrollment in the online section or exemption for the semester) must submit a Request for Exception to the Requirement to Enroll in the Campus Section of NRES 500 form.